lejaja9/Riddlers/README.md

         For an approximation, we know that each of the 18 steps has a 50% chance of breaking.
 Thus, it is expected that every contestant will step on 2 glass tiles before falling to their death.
 In order to traverse the 18 steps, we can estimate 18/2 = 9 deaths, or 7 survivors - an estimation very, very close to the actual answer.

         On a sidenote, the reason why I have two files for this Riddler is one for the general code and a second, more optimized one for speed since we know that the probabilities of binomial distribution are symmetric.
 I am doing so because my friend and I placed a bet ([*HIMYM*](https://en.wikipedia.org/wiki/Slap_Bet), anyone?) on who could code a faster run time for this solution...
 I will keep you all updated!

+        (Update: I had the faster run time as my friend used dynamic programming to come up with his solution, but that begs the question... how can I use DP to come up with this solution?)

 * **[10/15/21 Riddler Express](https://fivethirtyeight.com/features/can-you-hit-these-riddles-out-of-the-park/)**